Bicycle Lights | Ay Up Lights Review

 Setting the position of the beams for cycling is easy.
 Once you place the light into the mount, you can simply move each light up and down to your desired position.
 You can also simply adjust as you ride along.
 The lights stay secure in the mount and are not really affected by going off road or down bumpy roads.
 They are pretty solid once in place.

 I have used these lights for just about all kinds of riding.
 Not just bicycle touring as you would expect.
 They commute with me to and from work all through the winter.
 Get me out on late night rides.
 And they have been out with me on tour when I know I'll be covering prolong miles in darkness.
-If I'm not touring in much darkness, then I take my lightweight, dinky lights.
-I have also used these for mountain biking through the woods.
+If I'm not touring in much darkness, then I take my lightweight, very small lights.

 To finish up.
 If you are looking around for new lights that will seriously light up the road, be of great quality, simple to use and perform time and time again, then do check out Ay-Up.